 Here at ReviewTrackers we’ve talked extensively about how to manage criticisms, one-star ratings, and negative reviews.
 This doesn’t mean you shouldn’t also manage all the great stuff that happy customers are saying about your business.
 Let them speak for you!
 So, next time you get a five-star review or a glowing customer testimonial, here’s a list of where you can post them.

 Your company website.
 Do you have a business website?
 If yes, consider it the perfect place on the Web to post your positive online reviews and customer testimonials.
 A quotable quote from a happy customer will do.
 Not only does this help you stand out from your competitors; it also establishes your business’ trustworthiness and reliability.
+A review widget can streamline how your post these testimonials.

 Your blog.
 Running out of ideas while trying to come up with entries for your company blog?
 Don’t hesitate to make a story out of a customer who has written a good review about you on a reviews aggregator like Yelp or OpenTable.
 Don’t just copy and paste the text; add a personal touch to your story by giving your own account of how the positive customer experience went down.